MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/servicenow-connector.md

 Refresh token lifespan | The number of seconds that a refresh token is valid.
 By default, refresh tokens expire in 100 days (8640000 seconds). | 31,536,000 (1 year)
 Access token lifespan | The number of seconds that an access token is valid. | 43,200 (12 hours)

 Enter the client id and client secret to connect to your instance.
 After connecting, use a ServiceNow account credential to authenticate permission to crawl.
 The account should at least have **knowledge** role.
+Refer the table in the beginning of [step 3: connection settings](#step-3-connection-settings) for giving read access to additional ServiceNow table records and index user criteria permissions.

 ### Azure AD OpenID Connect